Intervue/Data-structures-algorithms-for-interviews/README.md

 - If a string and its reversal have a common subsequence, then definately that common subsequence is going to be a palindrome
 - Whenever a problem is given involving string, check if LCS can be used
 - Whenever a generic problem is given check if it is becoming a fibonacci series or a form of it.

+## Advanced algos

+- Use KMP to find if a pattern exists in a text or not
+- For Graphs, Topological sort is possible only on directed acyclic graphs (one with no cycles).
+Useful when one task is dependent on other.

 # Topic0: Programming Questions